haileytapia/portfolio/InvestigateIncidents.md

 When you create a summary field, you must specify its name and one or more values.
 For example, if you want to document the IP address associated with a particular incident, you can create a summary field named `IP` with a value of `20.20.20.20`.
 You can view and edit summary field values for an incident in the **Overview** tab.

-To create a summary field for an existing incident, follow these steps:
+To create a summary field for an existing incident:

 1. Select an incident from the **Incident review** page of Splunk Mission Control.
 2. In the **Summary** section of the **Overview** tab, select **+**.